cnabio/duffle/docs/105-signing.md

     - bundle: The name of the bundle being retracted
     - version: The version being retracted
     - signature: The signature of the specific bundle being retracted
+    - reason: A human-oriented text description of why the bundle was retracted.

 The `signature` field is optional, but provides a content-specific test on the content retracted.
 It is only applicable to cases where a specific version is being retracted.

 The `version` field is optional.
 If omitted, the entire Bundle is considerered retracted.
 When `version` is omitted, `signature` _must_ be omitted.

 To specify a range of versions, a _SemVer range_ may be provided in the `version` field.
 In this case, a `signature` _must_ be omitted.

+The `reason` field is optional, though a retraction _ought_ to have one.
+This may be used by a user agent to explain the reason for the retraction.

 The following examples shows all three methods of specifying a retraction: